Scroll to top

 Close Protection in Abuja, Nigeria

-High risk Nigeria
+High risk environment Nigeria Vetted local operators

 Planning travel to Abuja?
 Speak with a security consultant.

 Abuja is Nigeria’s federal capital and seat of government, distinct from Lagos in character but not necessarily in risk.
 The presence of government ministries, diplomatic missions, and international organisations creates a different security environment from Lagos, but the fundamental Nigerian risk factors apply across both cities.
+Abuja requires its own threat assessment rather than a simple comparison with the commercial capital.

 The security landscape

 Most corporate business in Abuja takes place in Maitama, Wuse 2, and the Central Business District.
-These areas are manageable with standard security precautions: pre-arranged transport, avoidance of predictable routines, and selection of accommodations with adequate physical security.
+These areas are manageable with standard precautions: pre-arranged transport, avoidance of predictable routines, and accommodation with adequate physical security.
+Some ministry buildings are located in areas with limited security infrastructure immediately outside their perimeters.

 Threat Intelligence